Chile country brief

 For the latest economic data refer to Chile country fact sheet [PDF 31 KB]

 Chile retains an open economy with a liberal trade regime, including a floating exchange rate, a rules-based counter-cyclical fiscal policy, and inflation-targeting, all geared towards reducing economic volatility.
-Chile continues to record solid economic growth: GDP grew by 5.6 per cent to an estimated US$268 billion in 2012 (about one-sixth of Australia's GDP), with an estimated real GDP growth of 4.4 per cent in 2013.
+Chile continues to record solid economic growth: GDP grew by 5.6 per cent to US$266.3 billion in 2012 (about one-sixth of Australia's GDP), with an estimated real GDP growth of 4.2 per cent in 2013.
 Foreign direct investment in 2012 reached US$30.323 billion, representing an increase of 32.2% from 2011.
 The Chilean government's strong fiscal position has allowed for the repayment of debt and, until recently, placed the government in a net creditor position.
 In recent years, the strong performance of the mining sector, combined with economic growth and a favourable domestic investment climate contributed to a reduction in unemployment to an estimated 6.2 per cent in 2013 (from over 11 per cent in 2004).

 As a major exporter of copper and other commodities, Chile was significantly affected by the global financial crisis.
 While the OECD has noted that Chile remains vulnerable to a sharper than expected economic downturn because of the dominance of copper in its exports (approximately 60 per cent), the underlying strengths of the economy, its strong public-sector financial position, flexible exchange rate regime and relatively well-capitalised and well-regulated banking sector put it in a better position than many countries to respond to future financial uncertainty in Europe.